 3. The experience of breastfeeding through Supplemental Nursing Systems

-For many Intended Mothers, it’s not solely about milk production – It’s about the beauty and bonding of the breastfeeding experience.
+For many intended parents, it’s not solely about milk production – It’s about the beauty and bonding of the breastfeeding experience.
 There is the option to use a Supplemental Nursing System to breastfeed your baby, even if you are producing very little or no breastmilk of your own.
 A skilled Lactation Consultant can help you to explore this option.

 Both systems have their pros and cons, however, the Lactaid option seems to be ideal for long term use, based on ease of use, convenience, and discretion.